Dave App Review: How It Works, Fees and Is It Worth It?

 How fast you get your funds depends on where you’re sending them to.

-• External debit card: Funds typically arrive within one hour.
-Faster delivery is available for an optional fee of 1.5% of the transfer amount.
+External debit card: Within one hour — faster delivery is available for a fee of 1.5% of the transfer amount

-• External bank account: Funds will arrive in one to three business days.
+External bank account: One to three business days

 Dave doesn’t offer a lot of flexibility with the repayment terms.
-The full amount of advancement is withdrawn on the settlement date, which is typically your next pay date.
+The full amount of advance is withdrawn on the settlement date, which is typically your next pay date.

 Dave doesn’t perform a hard credit check.